rust-lang/rfcs/text/0000-futures.md

 like with `Iterator`s.
 Initially these adapters will be provided entirely "out of tree", but eventually they will make their way into the standard library.

-Ultimately asynchronous computations are executed by *tasks*, which are lightweight threads.
-In particular, an *executor* is able to "spawn" a `()`-producing `Future` as an independent task; these tasks are then cooperatively scheduled onto one or more operating system threads.
-The `Executor` trait defines this interface, and the `task` module provides a host of related definitions needed when manually implementing `Future`s or executors.
+Ultimately asynchronous computations are executed in the form of *tasks*, which are comparable to lightweight threads.
+A `task` is a `()`-producing `Future`, which is owned by an *executor*, and polled to completion while the being pinned.

+*executor*'s provide the ability to "spawn" such `Future`s.
+The implementation of an **executor** schedules the `task` it owns in a cooperative fashion.
+It is up to the implementation of an **executor** whether on or more operation system threads are used for this, as well as how many `task`s can be spawned on them in parallel.

+This RFC does not include any definition of an executor.
+It merely defines the interaction between **executor**s, `task`s and `Future`s, in the form of APIs that allow `task`s to request getting scheduled again.
+The `task` module provides these APIs, which are required when manually implementing `Future`s or **executors**.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation